RocketChat/Rocket.Chat/README.md

 # Help Wanted

-As you know, our community is very important to us.
-So we thought: why not share our latest job vacancies with the community on GitHub?!

-If you think you'd be a great fit, apply now!
-If you know someone great, share the listing!

-Our latest openings are for the following positions:
+At Rocket.Chat, our community drives *everything* we do.
+The Rocket.Chat team is expanding, and we know no better place to find qualified new team members than *right here* - in our Github  community.

+If you are passionate about our project, like to work with a world-leading open source team, and enjoy working remotely at a location of your choice, then we want to talk to you!

+Be sure to explore the following opennings available:

 - [Lead Security Researcher and Developer](https://rocketchat.recruitee.com/o/lead-security-researcher-and-developer)